ct-js/ct-js/app/data/ct.libs/matter/docs/Creating compound.md

-# Creating compound body
+# Creating a compound body

 ## `matter.createCompound(arrCopies)`

-Creates a composite body from array copies, return compound.
+Creates a composite body from array of copies, returns the compound body.
 Make sure you have correctly positioned all of the parts before creating the composite object.
-Since a composite object is not a copy, you will have to work with it, as with a body matter.
+A composite object is not a copy but a matter.js body.
 ```js
 // parts
 var blue = templates.copy('Blue');